Slincess/basicmassagerapp/README.md

 it will look like this.

 # features
--chat load after new join.
+-chat load after join.
 -see who is online.

 # Self Host
-you can see more under <linka text="this">https://github.com/Slincess/messagerappServer</linka> link
+you can see more under <linka>https://github.com/Slincess/simac-server</linka>